 If killing bamboo with bleach and gasoline sounds to you like a bad idea, that’s because it is.
 But sometimes bamboo can spread so aggressively that it will drive gardeners to the point of madness.
 Rather than going to the trouble of excavating a bamboo plant and removing the entire root system, it’s tempting to look for shortcuts.
 Necessity, as they say, is the mother of invention.
 And yes, maybe a stitch in time can save nine.
 But saturating the soil with toxic chemicals to eliminate some bamboo is more like an example of when haste makes waste.

-In this article — first published in September 2020 and most recently updated in May 2024 — we’ll consider how effective these methods might be, and spell out the disadvantages of trying to kill off bamboo with poisons and chemicals.
+In this article, we’ll consider how effective these various methods might be and spell out the disadvantages of trying to kill off bamboo with poisons and chemicals.
 We’ll also explain the proper and most effective way to go about removing an unwanted bamboo plant.
-If you’d like to learn more about controlling your bamboo and how to avoid being overrun in the first place, these in-depth articles will also prove helpful:

 - How to contain your bamboo